"Customer Support Team Manager."

 - Not representing the company's brand as being on the cutting edge

-Naomi's reaction was one I've heard many times before from coaching clients and participants in leadership workshops.
+Naomi's reaction was one I've heard many times before from clients when discussing being a manager vs leader.
 She asked "Isn't that my boss's job?"

-Leader vs Manager Is All About the Position on the Org Chart.
+Manager Vs Leader Is All About the Position on the Org Chart.
 Right?

 The answer is "yes."
 It is your boss's job to lead.
 And it's your job, too...